by Connie Oswald Stofko

 Tips for choosing alternative plants

-“The concept of my book is that it’s easy to choose alternatives to plants that are problematic,” Keys said.
+“The concept of my book is that it’s easy to choose alternatives to plants that aren’t problematic,” Keys said.

 One tip he has for us Western New York gardeners is to look at the tag on a “regulated plant.”
 New York State, unlike many other states, has not one but two designations for invasive species of plants.
 “Prohibited plants” can’t be sold by garden centers at all.
 “Regulated plants” can be sold by garden centers and used in gardens, but can’t be introduced into the wild.
 See more details here.